mjbeli/WebDevelopment/VueJS/01-essentials/README.md

 The same way we can bind data with v-bind directive, we can attach a function to an event using the ```v-on``` directive.
 The event to witch we want to attach will be specified after de colon ```:```.
 Inside the event we can write simple Javascript expressions, including call a function defined in methods option.

-The events we can subscribe are any events of html elements like: click, mouseenter, mouseleave, ...
+The events we can subscribe are any events of html elements like: click, mouseenter, mouseleave, keyup, keydown, ...
 This directive has a shortcut ```@click=""```